KxSystems/mqtt/README.md

         ```
    - Windows: Add the `paho-mqtt3a.dll`, `paho-mqtt3as.dll`, `paho-mqtt3c.dll` and `paho-mqtt3cs.dll` to the kdb+ lib directory e.g. `C:\q\w64` for 64-bit.
-3. Download the latest release of Solace-kdb+ interface from our [releases page](https://github.com/KxSystems/mqtt).
+3. Download the latest release of the mqtt interface from our [releases page](https://github.com/KxSystems/mqtt).
 To install shared library and q files, use:

         # Linux/MacOS
         $ ./install.sh